edwardfung123/gcpughk201711-meetup/README.md

 # Update in this branch

-In the last branch we created a few RESTful APIs but the data is stored in memory only.
+In the previous branch, we created a few RESTful APIs but the data is stored in memory only.
 Everytime we updated the code, the `dev_appserver` will be restarted and the data are erased.
 This is good because it is very similar what happened to new deployment in GAE.
 When we deploy a new version to GAE, new instances are spawned with *nothing" in the memory.
 To store the data, we have to use persistent storages.
 Google provides are few services:

 1. Cloud Datastore
 2. Cloud SQL